Adaptive Robust Kernels for Non-Linear Least Squares Problems: Least Squares with an Adapting Kernel

 \subsection{Adaptive Robust Kernel}

-Barron~\cite{barron2019cvpr} proposes a single robust kernel that generalizes for several popular kernels such as pseudo-Huber/L1-L2, Cauchy, Geman-McClure, Welsh.
+Barron~\cite{barron2019cvpr} proposes a single robust kernel that generalizes for several popular kernels such as pseudo-Huber/L1-L2, Cauchy, Geman-McClure, Welsch.
 The generalized kernel~$\rho$ is given by:

 where $\alpha$ is a real-valued parameter that controls the shape of the kernel and $c>0$ is the scale parameter that determines the size of quadratic loss region around $r=0$.
 Adjusting the parameter~$\alpha$ essentially allows us to realize different robust kernels.
-Some special cases are squared/L2 loss ($\alpha=2$), pseudo-Huber/L1-L2 ($\alpha=1$), Cauchy ($\alpha=0$), Geman-McClure ($\alpha=-2$), and Welsh ($\alpha=-\infty$).
+Some special cases are squared/L2 loss ($\alpha=2$), pseudo-Huber/L1-L2 ($\alpha=1$), Cauchy ($\alpha=0$), Geman-McClure ($\alpha=-2$), and Welsch ($\alpha=-\infty$).
+Note that $\rho(r, \alpha, c)$ in \eqref{eq:barron_loss} is not defined for $\alpha = 0$ and $\alpha =2$, and are instead defined as the respective pointwise limits at these values~(see Eq.~(8) of Barron's paper~\cite{barron2019cvpr}).

 The general loss function~$\rho(r, \alpha, c)$ and the corresponding weights curve~$w(r, \alpha, c)$ are illustrated in~\figref{fig:barron_loss} for several values of $\alpha$.
 The shape of the weights curve provides an insight into the influence that a residual has on the solution while minimizing the robust loss function in~\eqref{eq:robust_loss}.
 For example, for~$\alpha = 2$, the weights for all residuals are one, meaning that all residuals are treated the same.
-Whereas for~$\alpha = -\infty$, all residuals greater than $3c$ will not affect the solution $\theta^*$ as they are weighed down completely.
+Whereas for~$\alpha = -\infty$, all residuals greater than $3c$ will not affect the solution $\theta^*$ significantly as they are weighed down to very small values.

 With this generalized robust loss, we can interpolate between a range of robust kernels simply by tuning $\alpha$.
 To automatically determine the best kernel shape through the parameter~$\alpha$, we treat~$\alpha$ as an additional unknown parameter while minimizing the generalized loss: